RTAndrew/plusnetwork-frontend-react/README.md

 - You may have been rejected;
 - Or luckily, you may have passed (yay!).

-If you think about it, only one outcome out of the four is only interesting to you.
+If you think about it, only one outcome out of the four is only interesting to you and should not focus too much on it.

+## The Solution

 However, as someone who has been in the same situation and used different platforms along the process, I decided to tackle the "quantity problem" and reduce the amount of time spent finding the optimal job while increasing the amount of interaction of job posts per minute.

-Just like LinkedIn allows you to, and, for me, it's one of the best (in terms of quantity).
+    To achieve success you must constantly teach your market. - Brian Sher

+In this case, I do think that the best product is not always the best.
+So, instead of building something totally new with a higher learning curve, I opted to build something similar in the market, so the user could focus on getting a job instead of how to use the platform.

+    The best product is not always the best. - Brian Sher

 ## Project requirements